Small Christmas Cake

 I hope you like it, I have managed to eat my way through the first one already 🤭 so I am already planning Christmas Cake take two!

-Enjoy and do give me a little feedback in the comments below if you can as I'd love to know how y'all get on, especially your fruit and nut combination changes if you make them!
+Enjoy, and please give me feedback in the comments below if you can.
+I'd love to know how you all get on, especially your fruit and nut combination changes if you make them!

 🤶🎄🤶